Skip to main content

 What is Antibiotics Overuse?

-The overuse of antibiotics statistically worsen every year.
+The overuse of antibiotics is statistically worse every year.
 This overuse is caused by everyone wanting a quick fix rather than naturally boosting their immune system the correct pathway for minimizing infections.
 Lab results for bacterial infections may take several days to return, so antibiotics are usually prescribed in the meantime just in case.
-In urgent cares, primary care doctor offices, surgery practices and ERs, the demanding pressure to avoid negative reviews leads to over prescription of antibiotics in case that 1/100 patient ends up with an infection and writes something negative.
+In urgent cares, primary care doctor offices, surgery practices and ERs, the demanding pressure to avoid negative reviews leads to over-prescription of antibiotics in case that 1/100 patient ends up with an infection and writes something negative.

 Additionally, doctors in America deal more with administrative work than caring for their patients, which leads them to write a prescription and make the patient happy.
 Parents are the worst culprit because they expect something written for their child who continues to feel sick.
 If parents avoided antibiotics for their children in the first place, their children would not be sick at such an alarming rate.
 The pressure placed on by parents, lack of patience, and the possibility of having an upset patient creates a disaster for the overuse of antibiotics in America.